28 Ways To Beat Depression Naturally

 17. Music Therapy And Guided Visualization

-Guided imagery is a kind of meditation in which you see a certain objective as clearly as possible.
-This method uses the power of positive thinking to aid in the attainment of a certain goal, such as happiness.
+Guided imagery is a meditation in which you see a certain objective as clearly as possible.
+This method uses the power of positive thinking to aid in attaining a certain goal, such as happiness.
 Music therapy has been shown to help persons with depression feel better.

 Listening to music that encourages relaxation and optimism is sometimes a part of it.
 In other instances, singing is used as a sort of treatment.
-According to one research, both of these methods of treatment may help reduce stress and increase mood.
+According to one research, both treatment methods may help reduce stress and increase mood.

 18. St. John's Wort – A Herbal Treatment Option

 In Europe, St. John's wort is a common herbal remedy for depression.
 Physicians in the United States are more split regarding its use.
-St. John's wort does not seem to be beneficial in the treatment of serious depression, according to the National Center for Complementary and Alternative Medicine (NCCAM).
+St. John's wort does not seem to be beneficial in treating serious depression, according to the National Center for Complementary and Alternative Medicine (NCCAM).

-People with mild-to-moderate versions, on the other hand, may benefit from it.
-St. John's wort may interact negatively with a variety of drugs, herbs, and supplements.
+On the other hand, people with mild-to-moderate versions may benefit from it.
+St. John's wort may interact negatively with various drugs, herbs, and supplements.
 Always see your doctor before taking it to ensure your safety.

 19. The SAM-e Situation

 S-adenosyl-L-methionine (SAM-e) is a naturally occurring substance in the body.
-It has a role in a variety of biological systems, including the brain and liver.
+It has a role in various biological systems, including the brain and liver.
 According to NCCAM, some studies demonstrate that SAM-e may aid with depressive symptoms, but the study isn't definitive.
 Dietary supplements containing SAM-e are available.
-SAM-e should not be used by those who have bipolar disorder or manic depression since it might trigger mood swings and mania.
+SAM-e should not be used by those with bipolar disorder or manic depression since it might trigger mood swings and mania.

 20. Serotonin And 5-HTP

 5-Hydroxytryptophan (5-HTP) is a substance found in nature.
 It works by raising the brain's serotonin levels.
-Serotonin is involved in mood, sleep, and a variety of other processes.
-Although some studies show that 5-HTP might help with depression, taking it in excessive amounts or for extended periods of time can be harmful.
+Serotonin is involved in mood, sleep, and various other processes.
+Although some studies show that 5-HTP might help with depression, taking it excessively or for extended periods can be harmful.

-Dietary supplements are not tested by the FDA.
+The FDA does not test dietary supplements.
 Contaminants have already led some 5-HTP users to acquire a potentially dangerous blood disease.
-More research is needed to see whether 5-HTP is beneficial in the treatment of depression.
+More research is needed to see whether 5-HTP is beneficial in treating depression.

 21. Kava (Hot Kava)

 Its calming effects have been compared to those of benzodiazepines.
-Kava has been demonstrated in studies to be safe and helpful in the treatment of stress and anxiety, which may assist to alleviate depression symptoms.
+Studies demonstrated Kava to be safe and helpful in the treatment of stress and anxiety, which may assist in alleviating depression symptoms.
 More study is required, however, to provide definitive proof.